 Kyle Lambelet is managing editor of the Political Theology Network’s website and a postdoctoral fellow at Emory University’s Candler School of Theology.
-He teaches and researches at the intersection of political theology, religious ethics and social change.
+He teaches and researches at the intersection of political theology, religious ethics, and social change.
 His current research explores the moral and political dimensions of nonviolent struggle.
-He is writing a book tentatively titled ¡Presente!
-Nonviolent Politics and the Resurrection of the Dead that develops an extended case study of the movement to close the School of the Americas.
+His first book titled ¡Presente!
+Nonviolent Politics and the Resurrection of the Dead (Georgetown, 2020) develops an extended case study of the movement to close the School of the Americas.

 Is public theology a worthy aim politically?
 Is public theology necessarily political?
 Is “the public” of public theology a unitary entity?
 Who are some paradigms of the public theologian?
 Can public theology speak in a milieu of deep pluralism?
 What are the publics of political theology?